YAC 3.13.0

 Dummy initialisation

-As yac_cinit, the routine yac_cinit_dummy will also first call the MPI handshake algorithm.
-However, it will not provide the group name "yac".
-Therefore, these processes are not included in the YAC communicator and cannot call any other YAC routines, except for yac_cfinalize.
+Just like yac_cinit, the routine yac_cinit_dummy will also first call the MPI handshake algorithm.
+However, yac_cinit_dummy will not provide the group name mpi_handshake_group_name.
+Consequently, these processes are not included in YAC's communicator and cannot call any other YAC routines, except for yac_cfinalize.
 The call to yac_cfinalize is only required, if MPI was not initialised before the call to yac_cinit_dummy.

 This routine is useful for processes that want to exclude themselves from the coupling by YAC.